Augmented unprojected Krylov subspace methods: A framework for unprojected augmented Krylov Subspace Methods

-The purpose of this note is to show that the projected problem (\ref{projectedproblem}) has an unprojected equivalent, and from this show that by viewing the projected problem in its unprojected form, allows the framework to easily adapt to describe the class of so called \textit{unprojected} augmented Krylov subspace methods.
-We begin with the following theorem.
+The work in this section constitutes the main contributions of this paper.
+We show that the projected problem (\ref{eq:framework_projectedproblem}) has an unprojected equivalent, and that viewing the projected problem in its unprojected form, allows the framework \cite{ gaul2013framework, gutknecht2014deflated, gaul2014recycling,gutknecht2012spectral, Soodhalter2020ASO} to easily adapt to describe the class of \textit{unprojected} augmented Krylov subspace methods.
+We use the framework to derive the first unprojected augmented and recycled Full Orthogonalization Method and demonstrate its effectiveness using numerical experiments.
+We then show how existing unprojected methods such as R$^{3}$GMRES and Augmented Conjugate Gradients fit within the framework.